Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 What strong location selection looks like:

-• Analyze 90 to 120 days of pre-period revenue per region
+• 90 to 120 days of pre-period revenue data analyzed per region

-• Run correlation analysis across candidate pairs or clusters
+• Correlation analysis run across candidate pairs or clusters

-• Perform A/A tests that simulate a treatment with no changes
+• A/A tests that simulate a treatment with no actual changes

 • R² above 0.7 is a healthy target for many brands